dreadnought147/skills-collect/readme.md

 # Empowerment Initiative MVP

+##TO-IMPLEMENT: FIND A WAY TO EXPORT DB INFO AS A CSV COMPATIBILY WITH THE DASHBOARD

 A minimally viable product (MVP) for collecting data from unemployed individuals and providing basic administrative insights.

 ## Features